mbaze/bzpack/README.md

 ### E1ZX

 E1ZX is an optimized form of E1 which specifically targets Sinclair ZX Spectrum.
-The stream is exactly the same length but certain values are stored as their two's complements.
-This allows optimization of the decompressor's initialization sequence, resulting in even shorter code.
-The total program size (stream + decompressor) usually rivals that of LZS's at the extreme end of the scale.
+The stream is exactly the same length but certain values are stored as their complements.
+This allows simplification of the decompressor's initialization sequence, resulting in even shorter code.
+512-byte or 1 KiB demos is where the format is most useful.

 Supported options: